AdminJohnny/Milestone-Project-1/README.md

 -   The code for the image carousel was taken from Bootstrap carousel documentation and modified by the developer to add the images and 'alt' values.

+-   [Google Maps](https://www.google.com/maps/): For the site map used on the 'Contact Us' page.

 ### Content